-CBF can be measured by not only SPECT but also MRI.^{15.16} Since we and others previously demonstrated that SPECT is a useful imaging technique to evaluate regional cerebral perfusion and its relevance to cognitive impairment or stress cardiomyopathy,^{10,11} we selected SPECT for measuring CBF.
-H.Suzuki, who was blinded to the results of the imaging studies before and 3 months after TAVI, analyzed and reported SPECT scans. ^{99m}Tc-SPECT CBF images were acquired with a dual-head gamma camera (Symbia E, Siemens, Erlangen, The following CBF image pre-processing and analyses were performed using Germany).
-SPM 12.17 First, before CBF image analysis, we co-registered CBF images at 3 months to their corresponding baseline images.
-Second, the baseline and co-registered CBF images were normalized to the standard Montreal Neurological Institute space, using the SPECT template available in SPM 12.
-Finally, the normalized images were smoothed with an isotropic Gaussian kernel by convolving a 12 mm full width at half maximum to produce CBF maps.
-These pre-processing steps were described in details in our previous reports.^{16,18}
+CBF can be measured not only by SPECT but also by MRI^{15,16}.
+Since we and others have previously demonstrated that SPECT is a useful imaging technique to evaluate regional cerebral perfusion and its relevance to cognitive impairment or stress cardiomyopathy^{10,11}, we selected SPECT for measuring CBF.
+H. Suzuki, who was blinded to the results of the imaging studies before and three months after TAVI, analysed and reported the SPECT scans.
+99mTc-SPECT CBF images were acquired with a dual-head gamma camera (Symbia E; Siemens Healthineers, Erlangen, Germany).
+The following CBF image pre-processing and analyses were performed using SPM 12 software17.
+First, before CBF image analysis, we co-registered CBF images at three months to their corresponding baseline images.
+Second, the baseline and co-registered CBF images were normalised to the standard Montreal Neurological Institute space, using the SPECT template available in SPM 12.
+Finally, the normalised images were smoothed with an isotropic Gaussian kernel by convolving a 12 mm full width at half maximum to produce CBF maps.
+These pre-processing steps were described in detail in our previous reports16,18.